 How does all this work?

-I believe wholeheartedly that when we nurture and support those around us, we will be treated in kind.
+--When we nurture and support those around us, we will find ourselves treated in kind (even if indirectly).
 As much as this project is about transforming foodscapes, it is about proving that concept.